Poisonous Plants in Vermont

 • Flowers: Large white flower clusters in umbrella-like shapes, early to mid-summer.

-What happens if I come into contact with giant hogweed?
+What if I come into contact with giant hogweed?

 If you get sap on your skin: